Believe the hype: New York City has a dizzying array of attractions that will satisfy even the most tireless traveler.

 BBar & Grill (40 E 4th St), converted gas station American bistro/ Mediterranean-influenced lunch and dinner entrees, burgers and pizza; outdoor garden bar, enclosed patio, weekend brunch, cocktails, beer and wines, Taco Bar late snacks.

 Big Gay Ice Cream Shop (125 East 7th St), cups/cones, sundaes, shakes, and floats; baked goods, coffee, macaroons, La Newyorkina items.

-Indochine (430 Lafayette St), stylish ambience, tropical decor, French-Vietnamese cuisine, wines of the world.
+Indochine (430 Lafayette St), stylish ambience, tropical decor, French-Vietnamese bouillabaisse, steak, fish/seafood, duck, veggie stew, soups/salads, wines of the world.

-Malai Marke (318 E 6th St), a standout among a dozen Sixth Street South Asian/Indian restaurants between 1st and 2nd Avenues; north, southwest Konkan and Malabar coast Indian cuisine, fish curries, kababs, chicken xacuti Goa-style.
+Malai Marke (318 E 6th St), stands out among a dozen 6th Street South Asian/Indian restaurants; north, southwest Konkan and Malabar coast Indian Tandoor cuisine, seafood/ meat/ and veggie curries, kababs, chicken xacuti Goa-style.

 Yuca Bar & Cocina Latina (111 Avenue A), eclectic pan-Latin cuisine, sunny side walk café and lively bar, mojitos & sangria.

 Restaurants: Midtown to Uptown